renovatebot/renovate/docs/usage/docker.md

 ##### Using short-lived access tokens

-Assume you're running GitLab CI in the Google Cloud, and you're storing your Docker images in the Google Container Registry (GCR).
+Assume you are running GitLab CI in the Google Cloud, and you are storing your Docker images in the Google Container Registry (GCR).

 Access to the GCR uses Bearer token based authentication.
 This token can be obtained by running `gcloud auth print-access-token`, which requires the Google Cloud SDK to be installed.